ThemeFuse/Brizy/README.md

 * New: Added Upgrade to Pro option in LeftSidebar
 * New: Added Submit an Issue option in LeftSidebar
 * New: Added Brizy Templates
-* Fixed: Image LightBox minor issues
+* New: Added Image LightBox

 ### 1.0.24 - 2018-08-07 ###
 * Fixed: Upload path for windows installs